awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 To get metadata that describes a table, use the `aws redshift-data describe-table` AWS CLI command\.

-The following AWS CLI command runs an SQL statement and returns metadata that describes a table\.
+The following AWS CLI command runs an SQL statement against a cluster and returns metadata that describes a table\.
 This example uses the AWS Secrets Manager authentication method\.

 ```
 aws redshift-data describe-table